sebastianchristopher/Java8OCANotes/README.md

 ```
 ### Default constructor
 * if you provide **no** constructor, Java creates a default no args constructor
+* **the access type of a default constructor is same as the access type of the class.** Thus, if a class is public, the default constructor will be public.
 * having a private constructor prevents Java creating a default constructor, and other classes from instantiating the class
 ```java
 class PrivateConstructor {